SergeyAxenov/qx-scala/README.md

 Reads "transactions" from CSV file, generates 3 reports.

+**Note: transactions.txt is not in the repo.
+Provide your transaction file to test and run!**

 Regarding rolling stat report:
 * Five days rolling window is used for the rolling stat report.
 * The rolling stat report can be generated in two modes: with and without partial first 5 days (use `-p` argument to run with partial)